James Omura

-James Yutaka Matsumoto Omura (November 17, 1912 – June 20, 1994) was the English language editor of the Rocky Shimpo newspaper in Denver, Colorado, during World War II.
-He was an outspoken critic of the expulsion of people of Japanese ancestry from the west coast of the United States to concentration camps, following the Japanese attack on Pearl Harbor.
-Subsequently, he became a vocal champion of the Nisei draft resisters, providing a 'substantial anchor' to the work of the Heart Mountain Fair Play Committee by publishing their grievances in the Rocky Shimpo.
-At a time when the Japanese American Citizens League (JACL) preached passive conformity with the federal government as the best policy, Omura became the JACL's arch-enemy for counseling active resistance.
+James Yutaka Matsumoto Omura (November 17, 1912 – June 20, 1994) was an American newspaper editor.
+He was the English language editor of the Rocky Shimpo newspaper in Denver, Colorado, during World War II.
+He criticized the internment of Japanese Americans and supported the Nisei draft resisters.
+Omura's support for active resistance brought him into conflict with the Japanese American Citizens League (JACL), which preached passive conformity with the federal government.

 Childhood

 James Omura was born in Winslow, Bainbridge Island, in the state of Washington.
 He was one of six children born to father Tsurumatsu Matsumoto and mother Harue (née Higashi).

-When James was six, his mother became ill and returned to Japan with the three youngest children.
+When Omura was six years old, his mother became ill and returned to Japan with the three youngest children.
 When the three older children were given the option of going to Japan with their mother, they chose to stay in the United States for fear they could never return.

 Current Life

+Omura founded Current Life in October 1940 with his own income.
+The objective of this magazine was to present the Nisei in a positive light.

-James Omura was the editor and publisher of Current Life, based in San Francisco, CA, when he gave testimony before the Tolan Committee National Defense Migration Hearings before the Select Committee Investigating National Defense Migration on February 23, 1942.
+Omura was the editor and publisher of Current Life, based in San Francisco, CA, when he gave testimony before the Tolan Committee National Defense Migration Hearings before the Select Committee Investigating National Defense Migration on February 23, 1942.